-In fact, the defacto textbook for investing (Check it out on Amazon: Investments by Bodie, Kane, and Marcus) has 12 different index entries related to inflation.
+In fact, the defacto textbook for investing ("Investments" by Bodie, Kane, and Marcus) has 12 different index entries related to inflation.
 How many entries does it contain for deflation?
 ZERO!

-For the people who have heard of it, they usually think it'ss great.
+If you took the headline to heart, your probably thinking it's great!
 I mean, when is getting more for less a bad thing?

-You've probably even tried to be a source of deflation, and you don't even know it.
+In fact, you've probably even tried to become a source of deflation, and you don't even know it.
 Ever haggle with a store clerk?
 Ever look to buy a home and point out all its flaws before making an offer?
 In both cases, you are trying to deflate the price, so you can get more with less.

 If your low-ball offer is accepted, then congratulations!
-You've just caused deflation.
-But as great as that sounds, it is not always the best thing since sliced bread.
+You've just caused a momentary period of deflation.
+As great as that sounds, it is not always the best thing since sliced bread.

 3% deflation is good when...